Avalon GloboCare Corp. (NASDAQ:AVCO) Short Interest Update

 Avalon GloboCare Corp.
-(NASDAQ:AVCO – Get Rating) was the recipient of a significant decline in short interest in the month of February.
-As of February 15th, there was short interest totalling 598,800 shares, a decline of 21.8% from the January 31st total of 765,800 shares.
-Currently, 1.9% of the company’s shares are sold short.
-Based on an average trading volume of 152,900 shares, the days-to-cover ratio is presently 3.9 days.
+(NASDAQ:AVCO – Get Rating) saw a significant drop in short interest during the month of February.
+As of February 28th, there was short interest totalling 460,300 shares, a drop of 23.1% from the February 13th total of 598,800 shares.
+Based on an average daily trading volume, of 157,300 shares, the short-interest ratio is presently 2.9 days.
+Approximately 1.4% of the shares of the company are sold short.

-Hedge funds have recently added to or reduced their stakes in the business.
-Virtu Financial LLC purchased a new position in shares of Avalon GloboCare in the second quarter valued at about $37,000.
-Boothbay Fund Management LLC bought a new stake in shares of Avalon GloboCare during the 2nd quarter valued at about $41,000.
-Telemetry Investments L.L.C. bought a new stake in shares of Avalon GloboCare during the 3rd quarter valued at about $67,000.
-GM Advisory Group Inc. bought a new stake in shares of Avalon GloboCare during the 4th quarter valued at about $82,000.
-Finally, Millennium Management LLC bought a new stake in shares of Avalon GloboCare during the 2nd quarter valued at about $139,000.
-Hedge funds and other institutional investors own 1.38% of the company’s stock.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+Virtu Financial LLC bought a new position in shares of Avalon GloboCare in the second quarter worth about $37,000.
+Boothbay Fund Management LLC bought a new stake in Avalon GloboCare during the 2nd quarter valued at approximately $41,000.
+Telemetry Investments L.L.C. bought a new stake in Avalon GloboCare during the 3rd quarter valued at approximately $67,000.
+GM Advisory Group Inc. bought a new stake in Avalon GloboCare during the 4th quarter valued at approximately $82,000.
+Finally, Millennium Management LLC bought a new stake in Avalon GloboCare during the 2nd quarter valued at approximately $139,000.
+1.38% of the stock is currently owned by hedge funds and other institutional investors.

 Avalon GloboCare Corp. is a holding company, which engages in the development of biotechnology and the provision of healthcare services.
 It operates through the following segments: Real Property Operating, Medical Related Consulting Services, and Development Services & Sales of Developed Products.
 It offers regenerative medicine, cell-based immunotherapy, exosome technology, and rehabilitation medicine through Avalon Cell and Avalon Rehab platforms.